Joachim Schork – Author & Founder of Statistics Globe

 Hi, my name is Joachim Schork and I’m the guy behind Statistics Globe.

-On this page, I’ll give you a brief overview about my background in statistics and why I started this website.
+On this page, I’ll give you a brief overview about my background in statistics and why I started this platform.

-I have spent a lot of time to increase my skills in statistics and programming within the last 15 years.
-My academic career started with a bachelor in Educational Science at the University of Tübingen, Germany.
+I have spent a lot of time increasing my skills in statistics and programming within the last 15 years.
+My academic career started with a Bachelor in Educational Science at the University of Tübingen, Germany.

-Due to my increasing interest in statistics and the corresponding software tools, I decided to focus even more on this field in my Master studies.
-For that reason, I moved to Trier University where I have finished a Master of Survey Statistics and an EMOS Certificate in 2017.
+Due to my increasing interest in statistics and the corresponding software tools such as R and Python, I decided to focus even more on this field in my Master’s studies.
+For that reason, I moved to Trier University, where I have finished a Master of Survey Statistics and an EMOS Certificate in 2017.

-Afterwards, I started a job as Microdata Expert located at STATEC, the national statistical institute of Luxembourg.
+Afterward, I started a job as a Microdata Expert located at STATEC, the national statistical institute of Luxembourg.

 While working at STATEC, I also started a side-business for online marketing and webdesign.
 This business was initially a part-time job, but at the end of 2019 I decided to quit my job at STATEC to dedicate all my time to my own business.